Njorn2/web-browser-chat-gpt-extension/README.md

 # or
 sh target-opera.sh
 ```
+> If you are using Linux, use 'bash' instead of 'sh'.
 2. Open Opera and navigate to `chrome://extensions/`.
 3. Enable **Developer Mode** in the top-right corner.
 4. Click **Load Unpacked** and select the folder target containing this extension.
 Ex: `/path/to/organizegpt/opera`